Journal October

-Journal October is the debut album by cellist David Darling recorded in 1979 and released on the ECM label.
+Journal October is the debut album by cellist David Darling, recorded in October 1979 and released on the ECM label.

 Reception

-The Allmusic review by Ron Wynn awarded the album 4 stars stating "Although not strictly a jazz album, David Darling's 1979 solo release, Journal October, deserves attention.
+The AllMusic review by Ron Wynn awarded the album 4 stars stating "Although not strictly a jazz album, David Darling's 1979 solo release, Journal October, deserves attention.
 His technique is amazing, even if a lot of times he's more interested in colors and textures than in rhythms.
 He's certainly influenced by contemporary classical music, and at times things get so introspective he almost seems detached.
-But it's worth investigating, for Darling is capable of exciting statements".
+But it's worth investigating, for Darling is capable of exciting statements."